How to Open at IRA at Your Bank

-The More Secure the Funds Usually Means the Rate of Return is Lower
+The More Secure the Investment, the Lower the Return

 Considerations When Choosing an IRA

 If an IRA is your only current retirement savings account, you may be better off going with an investment firm, since they can offer you an overall better rate of return.
-You do want your retirement savings to grow, so you can retire comfortably.
-Just remember to switch to more conservative investments, as you grow older.
-This should be in your late forties and early fifties.
+You want your retirement savings to grow, so you can retire comfortably.
+Just remember to switch to a more conservative investment strategy as you grow older.
 If you want a self-directed IRA, you will need to look for one at an investment firm.

 Other Retirement Savings Options